 worked from an autograph placed in front of a mirror.
 This eases

 A side effect of working this way is that it objectifies copying exactly and suppresses own handwriting.
 A second hand may tell about a first.

 German composers often published their music at their own expense and had a certain control in the production proces.

-A riskful claim and indeed the first page immediately undermines his words by ending in clearly messed up insecure engraved rhythm in the last measures.
+A riskful claim and the first tablature page immediately undermines his words by ending in messed up rhythm.

 Two hands full of small defects and errors in his book leaves one puzzled to what extent he was involved in proofreading and correcting.

 The preface could have been written, etched and approved before the tablature was engraved and the book he describes meticulously checking over and over again might have been the original manuscript.

 The loose calligraphy of dedication and preface also suggests that the engraver was not a determined perfectionist.

 Striking anomalies occur in Volta 45 Primo libro 1620 measure 2 course 2 capital A and measure 16 course 6 second d has a hybrid character.
 Is this the first page the engraver made under supervision of Michelangelo?

 A Galileo forgery 2014